Skip to main content

 A good support message is specific.
 Ask Octopus to explain the readings and periods used rather than asking them to recheck everything generally.

 If the problem is that the smart meter is not working as it should, Citizens Advice says your supplier must check the meter, try to find out why and offer to write to you with what it found within five working days.
-If those steps are not completed in time, compensation rules may apply.
+Citizens Advice currently says the supplier must pay £40 for each unfinished step if it misses that standard, then pay within 10 working days or owe a further £40 for the delay.
+Keep that as a dated complaint point, not as the first line of the support message.

 When to complain